colingorrie/digital-garden/_notes/second-language-acquisition.md

 ### The linguistic environment

 All theories agree that the linguistic environment plays an important role in second language acquisition, but the nature of this role, and the relative contribution of different aspects of the environment are matters of controversy.
 We know that [[Second language acquisition requires exposure to input]] but the that [[The effect of input frequency in SLA is limited]].
-Furthermore, it also appears that [[The effect of output on second language acquisition is limited]].
+Furthermore, it also appears that [[The effect of learner output on second language acquisition is limited]].

 ### Instruction